estuary/flow/site/docs/concepts/import.md

   - https://example/path/flow.yaml # Uses the absolute url.
 ```

-The import rules are designed so that a collection doesn’t have to do anything special
+The import rules flexible; a collection doesn’t have to do anything special
-in order to be imported by another,
+to be imported by another,
 and [`flowctl`](flowctl.md) can even directly build remote sources:

 ```bash